takamin/aws-node-util/README.md

 ### 1. aws-dynamodb-delete-item

-Put -- delete the item from the table.
+Delete -- delete the item from the table.

 ```bash
 $ aws-dynamodb-delete-item `<table-name>` `<item-expression>`